Female to Female Politics in Corporates Leads to Sexual Harassment of Women at Workplace?

 6. Give Healthy Work Environment to Employees

-Maintenance of appropriate work environment is necessary for the employer to create a harmonious workplace.
+Maintenance of an appropriate work environment is necessary for the employer to create a harmonious workplace.
 Promoting values like respecting a colleague, or being aware of the kind of language and tone to be used in the premises of the company should be a priority.
 The companies should also train their employees to avoid any misinterpretations or filing any false complaints.

 How We Can Help?